Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Experiments

-We evaluate on the two reference datasets for this task: LERF-OVS~\cite{qin2024langsplat} and ScanNet-v2~\cite{dai2017scannet}.
+\textbf{Datasets.} We evaluate on the two reference datasets for this task: LERF-OVS~\cite{qin2024langsplat} and ScanNet-v2~\cite{dai2017scannet}.
 LERF-OVS is derived from the LERF dataset of Kerr \etal~\cite{kerr2023lerf}, where we evaluate open-vocabulary object selection in both 2D and 3D.
 For the 2D evaluation, we follow the protocol of LERF~\cite{kerr2023lerf}.
 For the 3D evaluation, we follow OpenGaussian~\cite{wu2024opengaussian}.
 On ScanNet, we evaluate 3D semantic segmentation.
-All results in each table follow the same protocol.
-Exhaustive details can be found in the Appendix.
+Previous evaluation protocols~\cite{wu2024opengaussian,li2024instancegaussian} freeze the growth of 3D Gaussians, which degrades photometric fidelity.
+In contrast, we allow full optimization of the 3D Gaussians, resulting in misalignment between the optimized Gaussians and the ground-truth point cloud.
+We therefore adapt the evaluation protocol in~\cite{drsplat25} by propagating pseudo ground-truth labels to the Gaussians.
+Details are provided in the Appendix~\ref{subsec:eval_prot}.

 \textbf{Implementation Details.} We generate SAM~\cite{kirillov2023sam} masks at subpart, part, and whole object granularities.
 We use OpenCLIP ViT-B/16~\cite{radford2021clip} and the \texttt{gsplat} rasterizer~\cite{ye2025gsplat}.
 We apply direct feature aggregation in the 512-dimensional space following~\cite{cheng2024occam}, combined with our proposed training-free method.
 The entire process requires only 10 seconds to one minute per scene (depending on scene scale), thanks to our effective cross-view feature aggregation and streaming updates at constant memory.
 For all experiments, we used an NVIDIA RTX 4090 GPU.